-7 Central heating

-a.
-Is there a central heating system in your property?
+Central heating Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - Yes the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas combi boiler If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial cen tral heating system installed? · (ii) Do you have a maintenance contract for the central heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: Edinburgh Boiler Company, renewed annually with annual inspection every Dec/Jan (iii) When was your maintenance agreement last renewed year). d?
+(Please provide the month and 01-2024 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Are you aware of the existence of asbestos in your property?
+No If you have answered yes, please give details: Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas combi boiler

-If you have answered yes, please answer the three questions below:

-- (i) When was your central heating system or partial central heating system installed?
-Prior to purchase - (ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-Boiler was last serviced end of 2022 on maintenance contract with British Gas (serviced yearly since property purchased.)

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-8 Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9 Issues that may have affected your property

-a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Gas combi boiler If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial cent 2020 for the boiler and then boiler was moved as part additional plumbing elements were added like filters of the company with which you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Edinburgh Boiler Company, renewed annually with annual inspection every Dec/Jan (iii) When was your maintenance agreement last renewed year).
+O1-2024 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim?

-b.
 Are you aware of the existence of asbestos in your property?

-10 Services
+10. Services

+a.
 Please tick which services are connected to your property and give details of the supplier: